pgbouncer/pgbouncer/doc/usage.md

 :   The database's override pool_mode, or NULL if the default will be used instead.

 max_connections
-:   Maximum number of allowed connections for this database, as set by
+:   Maximum number of allowed server connections for this database, as set by
     **max_db_connections**, either globally or per database.

 current_connections